KardanovIR/ride-introduction/README.md

 }
 ```

-The code above shows an example of pattern matching using.
-There are different types of transactions in Waves blockchain and depending on the type the real amount of transferred tokens can be stored in different fields.
+The code above shows an example of pattern matching usage.
+There are different types of transactions in Waves blockchain and depending on the type, the real amount of transferred tokens can be stored in different fields.
 If a transaction is `TransferTransaction` or ` MassTransferTransaction` we will take the proper field, in all other cases, we will get 0.

 ## Pure functions